gofynd/fdk-client-kotlin/documentation/application/CONTENT.md

 ---

 ### getFaqs
-Get a list of FAQs
+Fetches FAQs of an applicaiton